It’s predicted that by 2025, QR codes will be used by 30% of all mobile users.

 Learn more about payment methods: The Ultimate Guide to the Different Types of Payment Methods

-As a business, you’ve likely been through the whole card reader rodeo: expensive hardware, monthly contract fees, minimum deposits, etc.
+As a business retailer, you’ve likely been through the whole card reader experience - expensive hardware, monthly contract fees and minimum deposits.

 When you’re trying to keep costs down or are looking for something more versatile, bulky card readers are an expensive way to take payments.